thomkrillis/thehackerati.github.io/README.md

 thehackerati.github.io
 ======================

-Port www.thehackerati.com from Drupal/Pantheon to Jekyll
+Port of the www.thehackerati.com from Drupal/Pantheon to Jekyll

 Development
 -----------